-- 2.5.1.
-Completion status, also referred to as 'Writing Up status', is a reduced fee status available to students who are confirmed to be in the 'writing up' phase of their programme. - 2.5.2.
+2.5.1.
+Completion status, also referred to as 'Writing Up status', is a reduced fee status available to students who are confirmed to be in the 'writing up' phase of their programme.

+- 2.5.2.
 FT students are entitled to maximum of 12 months registration in Completion status, while PT students are entitled to a maximum of 24 months of registration in Completion status - 2.5.3.
 In order to be approved for Completion status, PhD students must: - i) have completed 36 months FT or 72 months PT registration - ii) have successfully completed their Transfer of Registration - iii) have completed the majority of their thesis in draft form - iv) be expected to submit by the end of the Writing Up period (i.e., within 12 months FT or 24 months PT). - 2.5.4.
 In order to be approved for Completion status, MPhil students must: - i) have completed 24 months FT or 48 months PT registration - ii) have completed the majority of their thesis in draft form - iii) be expected to submit by the end of the Writing Up period (i.e., within 12 months FT or 24 months PT). - 2.5.5.
 As per 2.1.11 students enrolled on social science or science PhD programmes with integrated research training are entitled to longer maximum registration periods.
-They are therefore eligible for Completion status after having completed 48 months FT or 96 months PT registration.

-- 2.5.6.
-Given the unique structure and length of their programme, PhD by publication students are not entitled to Completion status. - 2.5.7.
+They are therefore eligible for Completion status after having completed 48 months FT or 96 months PT registration. - 2.5.6.
+Given the unique structure and length of their programme, academic staff undertaking a PhD by publication are not entitled to Completion status. - 2.5.7.
 Where students are registered on a Research Degree programme validated by Goldsmiths but delivered as part of a partnership arrangement, completion status will not apply; students should instead refer to the programme documentation and/or handbook for their provider. - 2.5.8.
 The Graduate School is responsible for reviewing students' eligibility for Completion status.
-The Graduate School will contact Departments with lists of eligible students on a quarterly basis to determine whether or not they should be approved for the switch. - 2.5.9.
+The Graduate School will contact Departments with lists of eligible students on a termly basis to determine whether or not they should be approved for the switch. - 2.5.9.
 Where a student is not approved for a switch to Completion status for any reason, they will remain registered in their original mode and continue to be liable for the fee associated with that mode. - 2.5.10.
-Where a student is approved for a switch to Completion status, the Graduate School will notify Fees and Enrolment and Records to action the switch and recalculate fees where needed. - 2.5.11.
-Where a student is approved for Completion status after completing more than 36 months FT/72 months PT registration, they will be entitled to the remaining pro-rata number of months in completion status, in line with their maximum registration period.
+Where a student is approved for a switch to Completion status, the Graduate School will notify Fees and Enrolment and Records to action the switch and recalculate fees where needed.

+- 2.5.11.
+Where a student is approved for Completion status after completing more than 36 months FT/72 months PT registration, they will be entitled to the remaining pro-rata number of months in completion status, in line with their maximum registration period. - 2.5.12.
+Where a student has successfully completed their Transfer of Registration, but is then not approved by their Department for Completion status due to concerns over progress, it is recommended that the student be put on Special Academic Review to address these concerns.